joshbonnick/filament-faker/README.md

 }
 ```

-If you need to specify a factory you can use you can pass a `class-string` or instance of a `Factory` to the `withFactory()` method.
+If you need to specify a factory you can pass a `class-string` or instance of a `Factory` to the `withFactory()` method.

-Only Resources can resolve a factory automatically, if you wish to use a factory with a Block or Component, you must provide the
+Only `Resources` can resolve a factory automatically, if you wish to use a factory with a Block or Component, you must provide
-factory.
+either the factory to `withFactory` or provide the model to the `Component`, `Form` or `Block`.

 #### Selecting Definitions

-If you want to select only a specific set of definitions from your factory you can pass an `array` as to the `withFactory()` method.
+If you want to select only a specific set of definitions from your factory you can pass an `array` as to the `withFactory()` method
+which lists the definitions you want you use.

 ```php
 <?php